aeeeeeep/objwatch/README.md

 ### Custom Wrapper Extensions

-ObjWatch provides the `FunctionWrapper` abstract base class, enabling users to create custom wrappers that extend and customize the library's tracing and logging capabilities.
-By subclassing `FunctionWrapper`, developers can implement tailored behaviors that execute during function calls and returns, offering deeper insights and specialized monitoring suited to their project's specific needs.
+ObjWatch provides the `ABCWrapper` abstract base class, enabling users to create custom wrappers that extend and customize the library's tracing and logging capabilities.
+By subclassing `ABCWrapper`, developers can implement tailored behaviors that execute during function calls and returns, offering deeper insights and specialized monitoring suited to their project's specific needs.

-#### FunctionWrapper Class
+#### ABCWrapper Class

-The `FunctionWrapper` class defines two essential methods that must be implemented:
+The `ABCWrapper` class defines two essential methods that must be implemented:

 - **`wrap_call(self, func_name: str, frame: FrameType) -> str`**: